danj7/Roughness_ML/README.md

 # roughness_ml
-A test to find out if it is plausible to find the 'roughness' of artificial interfaces using Machine Learning.
+A test to find out if it is plausible to figure out the 'roughness' of artificial interfaces using Machine Learning.